3emanon3/FYP/README.md

+This Program can only be run on windows, and not tested in Linux

 1)	Install prerequisites (and add to PATH)
     a.
 Git → install from git-scm.com
     b.
 Node.js (LTS) → install from nodejs.org (includes npm)